Calderonism: Catholicism

 Its socialist and communist elements notwithstanding, the core part of Calderonism was social Catholicism.
-Calderón recognized social Catholicism and the papal encyclicals of Leo XIII and Pius XI as the pivotal element of his doctrine, and present his economic reforms as both a social and spiritual transformation of Costa Rica.
+Calderón recognized social Catholicism and the papal encyclicals of Pope Leo XIII and Pope Pius XI as the pivotal element of his doctrine, and present his economic reforms as both a social and spiritual transformation of Costa Rica.
 He stated that he found in "the Catholic Church’s doctrines the foundations, boost and will of justice that were missing in this materialist world dominated by a tough and cruel dominion of the strongest over the weakest, of economic slavery established by some human being upon big multitudes of humans, and of brutality and tyranny of those who have power".
-Calderón advocated state intervention in solving the social question and believed in a state that would guarantee protect the citizens’ right to have employment, social security, decent working conditions and the opportunity to get higher education.
+Calderón advocated state intervention in solving the social question and believed in a state that would guarantee protection of the citizens’ right to have employment, social security, decent working conditions and the opportunity to get higher education.
 He proposed establishing a new regime that was to be based on social justice.

 Calderonism is considered to be "a socially oriented and activist Catholicism".
 Political scientists Juliana Martínez Franzoni and Diego Sánchez-Ancochea described Calderón as a "formidable politician with progressive ideas" that "went well beyond traditional Catholic ideas of social provision".
 Calderonism ultimately represented an alliance of Calderón with the Catholic Church and the communist Popular Vanguard Party.
 Pro-Calderón clergy supported this alliance, with Archbishop Víctor Manuel Sanabria Martínez writing: "The Rerum Novarum [is not] anti-socialist, anti-communist, anti-red.
-[It is] pro social justice, pro workers, pro social obligations."
-Calderonism defended its alliance with communists by arguing that it is embracing comunismo a la tica - "Costa Rican communism", an indigenous, national part of the Costa Rican culture and politics, which it differentiated from international communism.
+[It is] pro–social justice, pro-workers, pro–social obligations."
+Calderonism defended its alliance with communists by arguing that it is embracing comunismo a la tica — "Costa Rican communism", an indigenous, national part of the Costa Rican culture and politics, which it differentiated from international communism.
 This term was first coined by Mora: "We Costa Ricans need what we can call a Costa Rican communism: that is a Communist Party that can interpret the national reality and adjust their slogans and methods of struggle to this reality.
 From now on our goal will be to build a 'comunismo a la tica' in that sense."
 Calderonism is therefore regarded as "communistic", or "socialist, albeit criollo socialist".